 “My family have attended the Light a Life ceremony every year since it started at the Central Station in Newcastle.
-It has become a family tradition and a lovely way to start the Christmas ...
+It has become a family tradition and a lovely way to start the Christmas ce...
 Read More

 A local family are remembering a loved one in support of St Oswald’s Hospice this Christmas.

 Louise Woods, from Whitley Bay, and her 10-year old daughter Freya, are remembering their son and brother, Will, this Christmas by taking part in Light up a Life.
-Will, aged 5, died suddenly in June 2014 from a rare and aggressive childhood cancer calle...
+Will, aged 5, died suddenly in June 2014 from a rare and aggressive childhood cancer called...
 Read More

 The popular Grey Street Continental Christmas Market has returned to Newcastle and this year, it has a very special guest!